tcooper/rocky-8-minimal/README.md

-# centos-8-minimal
+# rocky-8-minimal

-A pure bash script to create **minimal installation ISO** image together with **additional packages**, leveraging one of official CentOS 8 ISO distribution.
+A pure bash script to create **minimal installation ISO** image together with **additional packages**, leveraging one of official Rocky 8 ISO distribution.

 This will create an ISO image in the order of workflow shown below: